An exact analytical solution for the weakly magnetized flow around an axially symmetric paraboloid, with application to magnetosphere models: Generalizations and applications

-The choice of homogeneous boundary conditions (\ref{eq:Bo_rho})--(\ref{eq:Bo_z}) was chiefly motivated both as the simplest nontrivial choice, and also because typical astrophysical applications usually consider the incoming medium indeed to be largely homogeneous.
-We may, however, generalize the procedure employed here to almost arbitrary fields and study how they are deformed and modified by the presence of the solid obstacle which they have to smoothly avoid.
+The choice of homogeneous boundary conditions (\ref{eq:Bo_rho})--(\ref{eq:Bo_z}) was motivated not only as the simplest nontrivial option, but chiefly because typical astrophysical applications usually consider the incoming medium to be largely homogeneous.
+We may, however, generalize the procedure employed here to almost arbitrary magnetic fields, and study how they are deformed by the presence of the solid obstacle which they have to smoothly evade.

-The underlying idea, which was already employed by \citet{Roeken_EA:2015}, is to note that the streamlines and (renormalized) isochrones as given by the respective Equations (\ref{eq:def_a}) and (\ref{eq:beta_ren}) can be interpreted as establishing a non-orthogonal coordinate system filling the entire volume exterior to the obstacle, and that, according to Cauchy's integral \citep{Cauchy:1816}, the components of a field advected in the flow, when expressed in these coordinates, will remain constant throughout the entire transport.
-The transformation expressed in Equations~(\ref{eq:def_a}) and (\ref{eq:beta_ren}) then serves to map coordinates $(\rho,z)$ of the distorted space, at which the solution is well-defined only exterior to the obstacle, to $(a, \betaren) \in \mathbb{R}_{\ge 0} \times \mathbb{R}$, the coordinates of undistorted space.
+The underlying idea, which was already employed by \citet{Roeken_EA:2015}, is that streamlines (lines of constant $a$) and renormalized isochrones (lines of constant $\betaren$) as given by the respective Equations (\ref{eq:def_a}) and (\ref{eq:beta_ren}), together with the azimuthal coordinate $\phi$, can be interpreted as establishing a nonorthogonal coordinate system spanning the entire space exterior to the obstacle, and that, according to Cauchy's integral formalism \citep{Cauchy:1816}, the components of a field advected in the flow, when expressed in these coordinates, will remain constant throughout the entire transport.
+As a consequence of the latter, we may think of the coordinates $(a, \phi, \betaren)$ as describing the physical situation in ``undistorted'' space, in which the obstacle is located at \mbox{$\betaren \rightarrow -\infty$}.
+The transformation expressed in Equations~(\ref{eq:def_a}) and (\ref{eq:beta_ren}) then maps the usual cylindrical coordinates $(\rho,z) \in \mathbb{R}_{\ge 0} \times \mathbb{R}$ satisfying $2\, z \ge 1-\rho^2$ to coordinates $(a, \betaren) \in \mathbb{R}_{\ge 0} \times \mathbb{R}$, which are not restricted in any way as their coordinate surfaces ``warp'' around the obstacle.
+The conceptual distinction between these two sets of coordinates will be vital for the remainder of the paper.

-A rather illustrative way of applying this mapping to vector-valued quantities is to think of a vector $\vec{B}(\rho,\phi,z)$ as an actual ``arrow'' of infinitesimal length pointing from coordinates $(\rho,\phi,z)$ to $(\rho+\delta\rho, \phi+\delta\phi,z+\delta z)$, and to apply the above transformation from undistorted $(a,\phi,\betaren)$ to distorted $(\rho,\phi,z)$ coordinates separately to the ``base'' and the ``tip'' of the arrow.
-The respective vector components are then

-wherein $\vec{B}_0(\rho,\phi,z)$ is an ``undistorted'' magnetic field, which no longer needs to be restricted to constant components from the upstream boundary, but may vary across and fill the entire space (which we may think of as being obstacle-free).
-Without the obstacle, both coordinate systems coincide exactly.
-To achieve this very desirable property was the motivation behind amending the second, rather than the first, Euler potential with a minus sign in Equation~(\ref{eq:def_beta}), since this ensures that both $\nabla \betaren|_{\rho=0}$ and $\nabla z=\vec{e}_z$ are pointing into the same direction.